 Indiana Bounty Hunter Guide: Requirements and Steps

-In Indiana, which has a population of 6.6 million, bounty hunting is a legal profession.1 The Indiana Department of Insurance licenses bail bondsmen and bounty hunters, or bail recovery agents.
+In Indiana, which has a population of 6.8 million people, bounty hunting is a legal profession.1 The Indiana Department of Insurance (IDOI) licenses bail bondsmen and bounty hunters, known as bail recovery agents in Indiana.
 Bail recovery agents use investigative skills to find and return fugitives who have “skipped” bail.
 If you’re interested in learning more about becoming a bail recovery agent in Indiana, continue reading.

 Requirements for Prospective Bail Recovery Agents in Indiana

-The Department of Insurance has standards that bail recovery agents must meet before becoming licensed.
+The IDOI has standards that bail recovery agents must meet before becoming licensed.
 If you wish to work as a bail recovery agent in Indiana, you must:

 - Be at least 18 years of age